 Non-members are very welcome to attend but a donation of £3 is requested

 If you missed any of the meetings there are reports on all of them on the website www.aalhs.co.uk

 Sept 20: David Dawson.
 What’s in a Sherd?
 Archaeological text books are graced with nice photographs of complete or nearly complete vessels.
 They neatly illustrate forms and types of ware, very often attributable to particular periods and even places of manufacture.
 Yet as most of us know, fieldwork, except in rare circumstances, usually produces just sherds of pottery, most of which seem to bear little resemblance to our neat illustrations.
 There are techniques, some old some new, for wresting important information from such apparently unpromising material.
 This talk will explain how using material some of which has been supplied in a collaborative project including the AALHS.

 Oct 18: Ian Caskie SS Great Britain: from launch to relaunch.

 Nov 15: Richard Brunning.
 2016 Excavation at Beckery.

 Jan 17: John Page.
-Somerset Lighthouses.
+Lighthouses in the Bristol Channel.